stride3d/stride-website/posts/2026-11-14-announcing-stride-4-4.md

 ### Cross-platform editor rewrite

 The cross-platform rewrite of Game Studio is still ongoing.
-For those unaware, we are currently porting the editor from WPF to Avalonia to enable future support for Linux and macOS.
+For those unaware, we are currently porting the editor from WPF to Avalonia in order to enable future support for Linux and macOS.
 This is a massive endeavour that will take a lot of time and effort, so if you're willing to help, **check out the [white paper](https://docs.google.com/document/d/1q2nPnmrSfSJ9Njn8yxFPVeQSsJo7T0rvC7b4Q7ddmVY/edit?usp=sharing) and the [Avalonia Editor Rewrite project](https://github.com/orgs/stride3d/projects/6/) on GitHub.**

+As part of this effort, we have recently updated the launcher which is now using Avalonia.
+Despite not being that different from its predecessor, the new launcher is still a big step for the eventual cross-platform editor support.

+TODO: IMAGE

+We also have one more announcement for Linux users looking to use the editor on their system today...

 #### Game Studio can now run on Linux via Proton

-For a while using Game Studio on Linux wasn't possible even when using a compatibility layer.
-However, this changed in 4.4 after removing some legacy code.
+For a long time, Wine (and Proton) couldn't open Game Studio, due to legacy code that didn't want to play nice with compatibility layers.
+This has however changed in 4.4, after doing some cleanup in our codebase.

 {% img-click 'Game Studio running on Linux.' '/images/blog/release-4.4/stride-proton.webp' %}

-This is not a perfect solution and it's not officially supported, but it's still a big step forward for Linux developers trying to use Stride.
+We know that this is not a perfect solution, but it's still a big step forward for Linux developers trying to use Stride.
 We have created a step-by-step guide in the documentation that should help you setup the editor on your machine.

 ### Documentation

 Stride's documentation has always been one of its biggest weakpoints.
 Work on it has mostly been stale with not many people willing to write new pages or update existing content.
-However, this has recently been changed.
+However, this has recently changed.

-We are currently working on bringing the documentation up-to-date and restructuring to support future content.
+We are currently working on bringing the documentation up-to-date and restructuring it to support future content.
 So far, we have:

 * Rewritten [Get started](https://doc.stride3d.net/latest/en/manual/get-started/index.html), [Graphics API](https://doc.stride3d.net/latest/en/manual/graphics/graphics-api.html) and [Platforms](https://doc.stride3d.net/latest/en/manual/platforms/index.html).
 * Added new sections [Assets](https://doc.stride3d.net/latest/en/manual/assets/index.html), [Install and update](https://doc.stride3d.net/latest/en/manual/install-and-update/index.html) and [Project](https://doc.stride3d.net/latest/en/manual/files-and-folders/index.html).
-* Created new pages for new features [NativeAOT](../manual/files-and-folders/building-the-game/native-aot.md), [Replacement assets](../manual/assets/replacement-assets.md) and [Stride CLI](../manual/get-started/stride-cli.md?tabs=powershell).
+* Created new pages for new features: [NativeAOT](https://doc.stride3d.net/latest/en/manual/files-and-folders/building-the-game/native-aot.md), [Replacement assets](https://doc.stride3d.net/latest/en/manual/assets/replacement-assets.md) and [Stride CLI](https://doc.stride3d.net/latest/en/manual/get-started/stride-cli.md).
 * Removed outdated sections and pages.

+We have also started documenting parts of Stride's internal architecture in the main [engine repository](https://github.com/stride3d/stride/tree/master/docs) to help other contributors navigate this large codebase.
+A copy of these pages is available on the [documentation website](https://doc.stride3d.net/latest/en/contributors/engine/architecture/index.md).

 ## Funding and Resource Allocation